 Measure each angle using a protractor.
 Record each angle measure in a table.
-Angle A B C Measure Analyze 1.
-Describe the measure of the angle opposite the shortest side. est side and the 2.
+Angle A B Measure Analyze 1.
+Describe the measure of the angle opposite the shortest side. osite the longe est side and the 2.
 Describe length of the side opposite the opposite the smallest angle. e biggest ang le and the side Make a Conjecture 1.
-What can you conclude about the relation sides and measures of the angles of a tria he lengths of the
+What can you conclude about the relation sides and measures of the angles of a tria ship between ti angle? he lengths of the